To The Members

 The Company did not give any loans directly or indirectly to any person (other than toemployees) or to other body corporates nor did it give any guarantee or provide anysecurity in connection with a loan to any other body corporate or person during FY2020-21.
 The Company has certain long term non-current investments as detailed under Note6 to the 'Notes to the Financial Statements'; such investments are in compliance withSection 186 of the Act.
 The loans provided to employees are also in compliance withSection 186 of the Act.

 RELATED PARTY TRANSACTIONS

-The Company has not accepted any 3xed deposits nor does the Company has any outstandingdeposits under Section 73 of the Act read with Companies (Acceptance of Deposit) Rules2014 as on the Balance Sheet date except as detailed under Note 12 to the Notes tothe Financial Statements'.
+The Company have not accepted any deposits nor does the Company has any outstandingdeposits under Section 73 of the Act read with Companies (Acceptance of Deposit) Rules2014 as on the Balance Sheet date.

 SIGNIFICANT MATERIAL ORDERS PASSED BY THE REGULATORS